shb/CI-Jasmine/README.md

 CodeIgniter Jasmine
 ===================

-**Simple Jasmine-like CodeIgniter unit testing wrapper library**
+**Jasmine-compatible unit testing wrapper library for CodeIgniter 2.x**

 Installation
 ------------

-Copy the `application/libraries/Jasmine.php` file inside your CodeIgniter application's libraries directory.
+Copy the files `Jasmine.php` and `CI_Jasmin.php` from `application/libraries/` into your CodeIgniter application's libraries directory.

 Usage
 -----

-Load the library with (usually you'll want to do this inside a controller):
+Load the library with:

     $this->load->library('jasmine')

-After doing this you can run test like this:
+ (usually you want to do this inside a controller).
+Then you can run tests like this:

     describe("CI-Jasmine", function()
     {